 Just squirt this puree directly into a KONG, and add some kibble or cookies.
-If you best friend cleans out a KONG too fast, try freezing it for a few hours.
+If your best friend cleans out a KONG too fast, try freezing it for a few hours.
 Make them work for it!

 Sprinkle this over your regular dog food for a huge nutritional boost your dog will love.

 This two-ingredient freeze-dried product can be used dry, or you can add warm water to create a hearty stew.
-You can even use it a treat. $11.80 per pouch.

 You can add sweet potato in any of its convenient forms to your dog’s kibble for a flavor and nutrition boost.